 Michael Martin, the Speaker of the Commons, invokes the Parliament Act on 18th November, in order to send the Hunting Bill for Royal Ascent.

-On 23rd November, following his defeat in elections condemned as fraudulent, Viktor Yushchenko declares himself President of the Ukraine.
+On 23rd November, following his defeat in an election condemned as fraudulent, Viktor Yushchenko declares himself President of the Ukraine.
 Hundreds of thousands of his supporters gather on the streets of Kiev, many of them waving orange party banners.
 In response to the 'Orange Revolution' the Supreme Court orders a re-run of the election.

 The ballerina Dame Alicia Markova dies in Bath on 2nd December, a day after her 94th birthday.

 On 10th December the Italian Prime Minister, Silvio Berlusconi, is cleared on charges of corruption after a trial lasting more than four years.

 The former Chilean dictator General Augusto Pinochet is placed under house arrest on 13th December after a judge in Santiago ruled that he was mentally fit to stand trial.

 Madame Tussaud's in London closes a controversial nativity scene after waxwork figures of David and Victoria Beckham dressed as Joseph and Mary are damaged in an attack by a member of the public on 12th December.
 The nativity scene also featured Tony Blair, The Duke of Edinburgh and US President George W. Bush as the three wise men; Hugh Grant, Samuel L. Jackson and Graham Norton as shepherds; and Kylie Minogue as an Angel.

 The Millau Viaduct, the highest and heaviest bridge ever built, is opened by the French President, Jacques Chirac, on 14th December.